kern/fb_scrape/README.md

 This scraper will make a hell of a lot of requests using your access token.
 Be wary that Facebook will inevitably rate limit you, but this is temporary and resets within an hour.

+Please use this software for good, not evil.

 ## License

 BSD 3-Clause